EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 <i>E</i><sub>max</sub>=7&thinsp;Ry is quite large: 343-370 APWs.

 Note that the APW basis is generally less efficient than the LMTO basis.
 To reach a precision comparable to the 2-kappa basis (125 orbitals) starting from the 1-kappa _spd_ basis, about 160 APWs are needed, or about 200 orbitals all told.
+The power of the PMT method can be compared against a straight LAPW basis with LMTOs (see purple line in the Figure).

 To see how many orbitals the APW basis adds, do: